-Whenever I get great feedback resulting from my writing or compliments on the positive tone that the reader picked up, I can’t help but imagine that if a few words I wrote managed to uplift someone, put a smile on their face, make them chuckle, or perhaps all three, then it was already worth it.
+Whenever I get great feedback on my writing or compliments on the blog’s positive tone, I can’t help but imagine that if a few words I wrote managed to uplift someone, put a smile on their face, make them chuckle, or perhaps all three, then it was already worth it.

 If somehow I was able to inspire someone into a positive action, then it was definitely worth the effort to seize the day.